Mestima/GM-Discord/README.md

 1.1. (if you want to use php)

-Go to your web server and upload `send.php` and `request.php` files from `web/php/` folder.
-Your web server must support php.
+Go to your web server and upload `send.php` and `request.php` files from `web/php/` folder

+Your web server must support php

+Now you have something like this:

 - `http://yoursite.com/send.php`